Albany (London): Building

-Albany was built in 1771–1776 by Sir William Chambers for the newly created 1st Viscount Melbourne who had bought the land and residence (Piccadilly House) it was to replace from Henry Fox, 1st Baron Holland for £16,500.
+Albany was built in 1771–1776 by Sir William Chambers for the newly created Viscount Melbourne, who had bought the land and residence (Piccadilly House) it was to replace from Henry Fox, 1st Baron Holland, for £16,500.
 It was called Melbourne House and cost at least £50,000 to build.
 It is a three-storey mansion, seven bays (windows) wide, with a pair of service wings flanking a front courtyard.

-In 1791, Lord Melbourne, who by then had built up considerable debts to fund his and his wife's extravagant lifestyle, downsized by exchanging Melbourne House for Dover House, Whitehall (now a government office) with the recently married Prince Frederick, Duke of York and Albany, who required a larger property in order to "entertain in style".
+In 1791, Lord Melbourne, who by then had built up considerable debts to fund his and his wife's extravagant lifestyle, downsized by exchanging Melbourne House for Dover House in Whitehall (now a government office) with the recently married Prince Frederick, Duke of York and Albany, who required a larger property in order to "entertain in style".
 The sale price was £23,571.
-In 1802 the Duke in turn gave up the house and it was converted by Henry Holland into 69 bachelor apartments (known as "sets").
+The Duke in turn gave up the house in 1802, and it was converted by Henry Holland into 69 bachelor apartments (known as "sets").
 This was achieved by subdividing the main block and its two service wings, and by adding two new parallel long buildings covering most of the garden, running as far as a new rear gate building on Burlington Gardens.
 Named The Ropewalk, Holland's new buildings of 1802–1803 flank a covered walkway supported on thin iron columns and with an upswept roof.
-The blocks are white painted render in a simpler Regency style than Chambers' work.
-Most sets are accessed off common staircases without doors, like Oxbridge colleges and the Inns of Court.
+The blocks are white-painted render, in a simpler Regency style than Chambers' work.
+Most sets are accessed from common staircases without doors, in a fashion similar to that of Oxbridge colleges and the Inns of Court.

 History

 From the time of its conversion, Albany was a prestigious set of bachelor apartments.
 Residents have included the poet Lord Byron, the future prime minister William Ewart Gladstone and numerous members of the aristocracy.

 During the Second World War, one of the buildings received significant damage from a German bomb, but was reconstructed after the war to appear as an exact replica.

-The Albany Trust is named after the building, as it held its inaugural meetings there in the late 1950s, at the home of its founding trustees Jacquetta Hawkes and J. B. Priestley.
+The Albany Trust is named after the building, for it held its inaugural meetings there in the late 1950s, at the home of its founding trustees Jacquetta Hawkes and J. B. Priestley.

 Residents no longer have to be bachelors, although children under the age of 14 are not permitted to live there.